Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Introduction

+Weight pruning curtails redundant weights completely from DNNs so one can skip the computations for pruned weights.
+Some successful pruning algorithms can be found in \citet{han2015learning,lebedev2016fast,wen2016learning,guo2016dynamic,lin2017runtime}.
+In this paper, we discuss how partial L2 regularization can be used for weight pruning.
+Finally, combining weight pruning, quantization, and entropy coding, as shown in Figure~\ref{sec:intro:fig:01}, we achieve the state-of-the-art compression results for low-precision MobileNet~\citep{howard2017mobilenets} and ShuffleNet~\citep{zhang2018shufflenet} on ImageNet classification.

-Weight sharing is another DNN compression scheme studied in \cite{gong2014compressing,han2015deep,choi2017towards,ullrich2017soft,molchanov2017variational,agustsson2017soft,louizos2017bayesian,park2017weighted,choi2018universal}.
+Weight sharing is another network compression scheme studied in \citet{han2015deep,choi2017towards,ullrich2017soft,molchanov2017variational,agustsson2017soft,louizos2017bayesian,tung2018deep,choi2020universal}.
 It reduces the number of distinct weight values in DNNs by quantization.
-Contrary to low-precision weights from linear quantization, weight sharing allows non-linear quantization, where quantization output levels do not have to be evenly spaced.
-Hence, quantized weights from weight sharing are represented in high precision, implying that high-precision arithmetic operations are still needed in inference, although we compress them in size by lossless source coding.
+In contrast to low-precision weights from uniform quantization, weight sharing allows non-uniform quantization.
+For non-uniform quantization (e.g., $k$-means clustering), quantization output levels (e.g., cluster centers) do not have to be evenly spaced, and they are usually high-precision floating-point values.
+The quantization output levels are the shared weight values used in inference.
+Thus, floating-point arithmetic operations are still needed in inference, although the quantized weights can be compressed in size by lossless source coding (e.g., Huffman coding).

-Weight pruning is a special case of weight sharing where the shared value is zero.
-It curtails redundant weights completely from DNNs so that one can even skip computations for pruned ones.
-Some of successful pruning algorithms can be found in \cite{han2015learning,lebedev2016fast,wen2016learning,guo2016dynamic,lin2017runtime}.
-In this paper, we discuss how regularization can be used for weight pruning and show that we achieve $401\times$ compression for the exemplary LeNet-5 model by combining our weight pruning and quantization schemes.

-To the best of our knowledge, we are also the first to evaluate low-precision DNNs for a regression problem, i.e., image super resolution.
-The image super resolution problem is to synthesize a high-resolution image from a low-resolution one.
-The DNN output is the high-resolution image corresponding to the input low-resolution image, and thus the loss due to quantization is more prominent.
-Using the proposed quantization method, we show by experiments that we can quantize super resolution DNNs successfully with binary weights and 8-bit activations at marginal accuracy loss in both the objective image quality metric measured by the peak signal-to-noise ratio (PSNR) and the perceptual score measured by the structured similarity index (SSIM)~\cite{wang2004image}.
+We finally note that reinforcement learning has been proposed as a promising methodology to search for quantized and/or compressed models that satisfy certain latency, energy, and/or model size requirements, given hardware specifications to deploy the models~\citep{he2018amc,wang2019haq}.